CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 [1] 2021/09/28 09:21:56.559433 [INF] Listening for route connections on 0.0.0.0:6222

-Next, start another couple of servers and point them to the seed server to make them form a cluster:
+Next, start additional servers pointing them to the seed server to cause them to form a cluster:

 docker run --name nats-1 --network nats --rm nats --cluster_name NATS --cluster nats://0.0.0.0:6222 --routes=nats://ruser:T0pS3cr3t@nats:6222